 Disclaimer

 This is a personal website.
-The views expressed here are my own and do not necessarily represent the views of my employer or any other organization.
+The views expressed here are my own and do not represent the views of my employer or any other organization.